o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 1. Open a command line window and change to your project's release build install directory.

 2. Run the Game Launcher.
 Supply the path to the level that the project starts with.
+This opens the Game Launcher and loads the starting level.

     - **For a monolithic project**: